cliche-niche/model-zoo-submissions/ResNet/README.md

   - `resId`: Used for an identity shortcut in which dimensions of both the input and the residual is kept the same by padding with zeroes.
   - `resSh`: Used for a shortcut in which a `1x1 convolution` is applied on the input before adding with the residual to make their dimensions the same.
 - One model class which utilises the classes above to make a model based on resNet.
-It was only able to reach 53% accuracy on test images.
+It was only able to reach **53%** accuracy on test images.

 #### resNew.ipynb
 This contains a lot of modifications/ improvements immplemented on `res.ipynb`, with [this implementation](https://keras.io/zh/examples/cifar10_resnet/) being used as reference.
-For instance, the use of kernel regularizers, kernel initializers, `categorical_crossentropy` as loss, and data augmentation.
+For instance, the use of kernel regularizers, kernel initializers, `categorical_crossentropy` as loss, data augmentation, and subtracting mean of training data from testing data.
+Increased accuracy to **66%** on test images, which is an improvement over `res.ipynb`.
+(PS.
+I accidentally printed the whole loss and accuracy log of traning dataset instead of printing the last log, so, for convenience, last loss was `0.9141` and last accuracy was **75.43%**.